 - Topical liniments, counter irritants or poultices for the treatment of joint pain, swollen ligaments tendons or muscles. (s.
-14(2)(n)) - ➤ Oral or topical preparations labelled by the manufacturer as antitussives, decongestants, bronchodilators or expectorants. (s.
+14(2)(n)) - Oral or topical preparations labelled by the manufacturer as antitussives, decongestants, bronchodilators or expectorants. (s.
 14(2)(o)) - Acetylsalicylic acid boluses for horses and cattle. (s.
-14(2)(p)) - \triangleright Disinfectants, udder washes, teat dips and sanitizers. (s.
+14(2)(p)) - ▶ Disinfectants, udder washes, teat dips and sanitizers. (s.
 14(2)(q)) - At this time the Chief Provincial Veterinarian has not authorized the sales of other medicines (s.
 14(2)(r))

-What is the difference between active and passive immunity?
-What is a vaccine?
-What is a "booster" vaccination?
-What is an antiserum or immunoglobulin preparation?
+1. What are biologicals and what are they used for?
+2. What is the difference between active and passive immunity?
+3. What is a vaccine?
+4. What is a "booster" vaccination?
+5. What is an antiserum or immunoglobulin preparation?

-6. What types of vaccines are not allowed to be sold through AMS Outlets?
-7. Why are vaccines and toxoids recommended for the prevention of disease rather than for treatment?
+- 6. What types of vaccines are not allowed to be sold through AMS Outlets? - 7.
+Why are vaccines and toxoids recommended for the prevention of disease rather than for treatment?
 8. Live vaccines must be reconstituted.
 What does this mean?
-9. What could happen to a live vaccine if a chemical sterilizing or cleaning agent, such as alcohol, was used on the syringes or needles that were going to be used to inject a live vaccine?
-10. What is an antibiotic and what is its primary use?
+9. What could happen to a live vaccine if a chemical sterilizing or cleaning agent, such as - 9.
+What could happen to a live vaccine if a chemical sterilizing or cleaning agent, such as alcohol, was used on the syringes or needles that were going to be used to inject a live vaccine? - 10.
+What is an antibiotic and what is its primary use?

-11. What is the difference between a bactericidal and bacteriostatic antibiotic?
-12. Antibiotics, antibacterial agents and parasitacides are said to have a spectrum of activity.
+Antibiotics, antibacterial agents and parasitacides are said to have a spectrum of activity.
 What does this mean?
-13. What does the term "antibiotic resistance" mean?
+What does the term "antibiotic resistance" mean?
 What precautions can be taken to help prevent it when giving an antibiotic?
-14. Name the three general types of parasitacides that are licensed for sale at an AMS outlet.
-15. What type of wound and skin medication would be prohibited from sale in an AMS outlet?
+4. Name the three general types of parasitacides that are licensed for sale at an AMS outlet.
+What type of wound and skin medication would be prohibited from sale in an AMS outlet?